Scribe JSON:API Attribute Reference

 #[ResourceRequestCreate(resourceType: 'users')]

-Purpose: Marks a controller method as handling relationship requests for a resource (e.g., /users/{id}/relationships/{relation}
+Purpose: Marks a controller method as handling relationship requests for a resource (e.g., /users/{id}/relationships/{relation}) in JSON:API.

 Usage: